rblack3/Nuber-Rideshare-Simulator/README.md

 Welcome to the Nüber!
 In this company, we operate a ride-sharing service in New York City, where passengers request rides through a mobile app, and drivers sign into the app whenever they're available to drive.

-So far NU has been subcontracting to another taxi dispatcher to make real-time assignments of drivers to passengers.
+So far Nüber has been subcontracting to another taxi dispatcher to make real-time assignments of drivers to passengers.
 This project designs the next generation algorithmic system for automating these decisions.

 ### Problem Formulation